Buying a car on finance - what is hire purchase and how it differs to a car loan

 How a Car Loan differs to Hire Purchase and PCP Finance

-Another car finance option is a car loan.
-A car loan usually involves borrowing money from a bank or financial institution.
-Car loans differ from hire purchase in many ways.
-With a car loan you own the car from the start and make regular repayments to service the loan.
-Unlike hire purchase, you can sell the car at any time and pay off the loan.
+Another car finance option is a Car Loan.
+A Car Loan usually involves borrowing money from a bank or financial institution.
+Car Loans differ from Hire Purchase in many ways.
+With a Car Loan you own the car from the start and make regular repayments to service the loan.
+Unlike Hire Purchase, you can sell the car at any time and pay off the loan.
 Ownership of the vehicle also makes you unconstrained when it comes to aspects such as where to service it or following mileage limits etc.

-A car loan differs from PCP finance in a similar fashion, with car ownership from the start the key difference.
-As you own the car from the outset, you will also take on the full risk of depreciation with a car loan.
+A Car Loan differs from PCP finance in a similar fashion, with car ownership from the start the key difference.
+As you own the car from the outset, you will also take on the full risk of depreciation with a Car Loan.
 You will need to make regular loan repayments which will include interest on the loan.
 The repayments may be higher than Hire Purchase or PCP payments on a monthly basis but there is no balloon payment at the end of the loan term.

-See the Avant Money guide to car loans for additional information.
+See the Avant Money guide to Car Loans for additional information.

 Making the right choice for you

-If you prefer the flexibility and ownership of a car loan, then an Avant Money car loan may be an option for you.
+If you value the freedom and ownership of a Car Loan, then an Avant Money Car Loan may be an option for you.
 The loan term is flexible depending on your needs with terms of between 12 to 84 months offered.
-You can borrow from 5k to 75k with an Avant Money car loan.
-Avant Money currently offer Ireland’s best fixed rate on loans over €20k at an APR of 6.8%*.
-As it’s a fixed rate car loan, your monthly repayment will stay the same for the duration of the loan but there are no early repayment fees.
+You can borrow from 5k to 75k with an Avant Money Car Loan.
+Avant Money currently offer Ireland’s best fixed rate on Personal Loans over €30k at an APR of 6.7%*.
+As it’s a fixed rate Car Loan, your monthly repayment will stay the same for the entire term of the loan but there are no early repayment fees.

 You can visit the CCPC website to find out more on buying a car under a Hire Purchase Agreement or PCP finance.

-* Rates and loan terms are correct as of 1st April 2025 and are subject to change (Source: CCPC.ie).
-Maximum APR (Annual Percentage Rate) is 19.9%.
-Minimum loan term is 12 months and maximum term is 84 months.
+*Rates and loan terms are correct as of 20th March 2026 and are subject to change (Source: CCPC.ie).
+The Maximum APR (Annual Percentage Rate) on all Avant Money loans is 19.9%.
+Minimum loan term is 12 months, and maximum term is 120 months.
+Loan terms vary depending on the purpose of the loan.
+Terms greater than 84 months up to a maximum of 120 months are only available for Refinance and Home Improvement loans of €20,000 to €75,000.

 Lending criteria, terms and conditions will apply.
-Personal loans are available to residents of the Republic of Ireland over the age of 18 and are subject to repayment capacity and financial status.
+Personal Loans are available to residents of the Republic of Ireland over the age of 18 and are subject to repayment capacity and financial status.
 Proof of income and a credit reference agency search will be required to help us approve your request.
-Personal loans are unsecured and not available for business purposes, house purchase or investment.
+Personal Loans are unsecured and not available for business purposes, house purchase or investment.

 Warning: If you do not meet the repayments on your loan, your account will go into arrears.
-This may affect your credit rating, which may limit your ability to access credit, a hire-purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.
+This may affect your credit report, which may limit your ability to access credit, a hire-purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.